axsh/openvdc/ci/acceptance-test/README.md

 3.8G    openvdc-ci/branches/master
 ```

-About 470 per docker image plus about 190 for the base centos image.
+About 470 MB per docker image plus about 190 MB for the base Centos 7 image.

 ```
 > sudo docker images